jameshfisher/jameshfisher.com/_posts/2017-01-24-binary-subtraction.md

 ---
-title: "How to subtract in binary"
+title: How to subtract in binary
+tags:
+  - programming
+  - computer-science
+taggedAt: '2024-03-26'
 ---

 Remember how subtraction works.
 We work from the least-significant bits to the most-significant, and pairwise subtract them. `1-1=0`, `1-0=1`, `0-0=0`.